The Fox Hospital clinic is small and needs to expand urgently.

 The current setup (some of which shown right, and seen on many stories regularly on the instagram page) can only house up to 26 recovering adult foxes and 4 newborn orphaned litters at any one time, or 54 young recovering cubs only or a combination between the two.
 It is nowhere near big enough for the additional demand of foxes needing help and patients are having to be turned away.

 Shor-Line and Ken Kage/Burtons Veterinary Stainless Steel medical recovery kennels

 Plaztek Polypropylene Veterinary Recovery Kennels,

-Medical Prep area
+Medical Prep and remedy area

 Food Prep area

 Wash Area / Veterinary Tub Table for patient cleaning